 I often say this is in my repair guides, but it is always a good idea to take pictures with a smartphone of each step of disassembly.
 Even with my pictures, you may see something in yours I don’t.
 When I first took the shutter apart on my Bolsey a small spring from around the 1 o’clock position in the image to the right popped off.
 Here is the shutter with all of the springs in their correct positions.
 You should carefully examine where everything goes, just in case something pops out of yours too.
 The Wollensak shutter is a lot more basic than Compur or Prontor shutters, but they also have a lot more springs that can fall out of position, so just be careful and go slow.

 You are now ready to soak the shutter in naphtha oil, or some kind of lighter fluid like Ronsonol.
 I typically do the same procedure every time I clean a shutter.
 Pour a healthy dose of naphtha over the shutter and swirl it around in the dish.
 Fire the shutter a couple dozen times while wet, then drain out the excess fluid, and leave overnight to dry.
 Then I repeat this process the next two nights in a row for a total of 3 cycles of flushing, firing, draining, and drying.
 Don’t be fooled when the shutter seems to act fine after the first flush.
 A wet shutter will almost always start working, but it will likely start to stick after it dries.
 After the third cycle, I’ll use Q-tips soaked in naphtha and gently wipe the shutter and aperture blades to make sure any lingering debris has been removed.
-Once I am sure the shutter is firing correctly dry, its time to put it back together.
+Once I am sure the shutter is firing correctly dry, it’s time to put it back together.

 I don’t have a good picture of how you put the front plate back onto the shutter.
 There is a specific way it has to go on.
 The bad news is that it’s trial and error, but the good news is you’ll know it when you got it.
 To the right is the same image as Step 2 and you’ll see two oval shaped openings in the top plate, one each at the 5 and 10 o’clock positions.
 Looking through both openings, you should see a single pin in the 5 o’clock opening and 2 in the 10 o’clock opening.
 As long as yours looks like the image to the right, you did it correctly.
-You’ll want to fire the shutter a couple of times while changing the shutter speeds to make sure its working correctly.
+You’ll want to fire the shutter a couple of times while changing the shutter speeds to make sure it is working correctly.
 A side note is that often these old Wollensak shutters have trouble with T and B modes.
 I’ve witnessed this on all 3 Alphax shutters I’ve taken apart.
 The good news is that this should have no impact on the 1/10 – 1/200 sec speeds.
 Once you are sure the plate is installed correctly, put the long black screws you removed in step 5 back into position to secure the plate.

 Clean the rear lens element as needed and screw it back onto the shutter and make sure it is hand tight.
 Reconnect the flash sync wire to the screw on the back of the shutter.
 Before placing the shutter back into the camera, make sure you install both of the thin brass shims that are seen in Step 4 above.
 Make sure the flash sync wire is not protruding out of the front of the camera.